Vyral/amy-wengerd/_posts/2020-12-02-has-your-home-gained-value.md

 date: 2020-12-02 17:34:00
 tags:
   - Real Estate
-excerpt: 'Comparing the stats from 2019 to 2020, your home could be worth more.'
+excerpt: 'When comparing the stats from 2019 to 2020, your home could be worth more now.'
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Amy+Wengerd/2020/Has+Your+Home+Gained+Value_.mp4
 pullquote: >-